Missouri death row inmate produces new alibi in quadruple slaying

 Taylor’s attorneys hope to trigger a provision in state law that allows a prosecutor to request a hearing before a judge if he or she has information that a defendant could be innocent or erroneously convicted.
 Christopher King, a spokesman for St. Louis County prosecutor Wesley Bell, said Monday that prosecutors reviewed the new information.

-Prosecutors have alleged that Taylor killed the family, admitted it in a phone call to his brother and fled to California.
+Prosecutors said that Taylor killed the family, admitted it in a phone call to his brother and fled to California.

 Taylor has claimed Rowe and the children were still alive when he boarded a flight from Lambert Field to Ontario, California, on the morning of Nov.
 26, 2004.